-Take your veal, which need not be from the fillet or the best take your veal, which need not be from the fifter of the best cuts.
+Take your veal, which need not be from the fillet or the best cuts.
 Cut it into pieces about an inch long and add a little water when putting it into the pan; salt, pepper and a little nutmeg, and let it simmer for two hours.
 When tender, stir in the juice of half a lemon, and then bind the sauce with the yolk of an egg, or, in default of that, with a little flour.
 Serve immediately.
-You will find that when you wish to bind a sauce at the last minute of the sauce of of find that when you wish to bind a sauce at the last minute, egg powder will serve very well. $[V.\ Verachtert.]$
+You will find that when you wish to bind a sauce at the last minute, egg powder will serve very well.
+[V. Verachtert.]